juribeparada/MMDVM_HS/README.md

 This software is licenced under the GPL v2 and is intended for amateur and educational use only.
 Use of this software for commercial purposes is strictly forbidden.

+# Important notes

+The ADF7021 (or RF7021SE module) must operate with a 14.7456 MHz TCXO and with at least 2 ppm of frequency stability.
+You could use also 12.2880 MHz TCXO, but this frequency configuration has less testing.
+Any other TCXO frequency is not supported.

+If you can't decode any 4FSK modulation (DMR, YSF and P25) with your ZUMspot, the common solution is to adjust RX frequency offset (RXOffset) in your MMDVM.ini file.
+Please try with steps of +-100 Hz until to get low BER.
+If you don't have test equipment, the only procedure is trial and error.

 # Quick start

 Please see BUILD.md for more details, and also MMDVM Yahoo Groups.